exploratory-io/book/user-defined-plugin.md

 ##### text

-if you use `text`, it becomes input field that accepts characters.
+If you use `text`, it becomes input field that accepts characters.

 ##### select

 This is useful when you want to create a static List of Values.
-For example, if you want to create a time range List of Values, you can create it by specifying `options` and `itemDataType` like below. `options` an array of selector options and each option needs to have `label` and `value` attributes.If your option value is text, `itemDataType` should be set as `text`.
+For example, if you want to create a time range List of Values, you can create it by specifying `options` and `itemDataType` like below. `options` is an array of selector options and each option needs to have `label` and `value` attributes.If your option value is text, `itemDataType` should be set as `text`.
 If your option value is number, `itemDataType` should be number.
 Date is not supported for `itemDataType` for now.

 ```
 {